Translate into the Language of your choice

 Our Purpose in Life

-A purpose, some assert, is a calling—an almost ethereal and lofty concept that seems unattainable yet within reach.
-Individuals frequently yearn for their purpose to be extraordinary, to be distinctive and garner attention, ultimately prioritizing their own well-being over that of others.
+Some assert that a purpose is a calling—an almost ethereal and lofty concept that appears unattainable yet within reach.
+Individuals often yearn for their purpose to be extraordinary, distinctive, and attention-grabbing, ultimately prioritizing their own well-being over that of others.

-Each purpose of our existence is that we, as members of the Body of Christ and anyone who follows God, are created in His image to do his will.
+Our existence has a purpose: as members of the Body of Christ and those who follow God, we are created in His image to fulfill His will.
 Consequently, we are directly connected to God through the Holy Spirit.
 The Holy Spirit’s purpose is explicitly stated in Acts 1:8.

 Acts 1:8 ye shall receive power, after that the Holy Ghost is come upon you...Its purpose is to give us power.